openharmony/docs/en/application-dev/reference/apis/js-apis-useriam-userauth.md

 Subscribes to the user authentication events of the specified type.

 > **NOTE**<br>
-> This API is supported since API version 9 and deprecated since API version 10.
+> This API is supported since API version 9.

 > **NOTE**<br>
 > Use the [AuthInstance](#authinstance9) instance obtained to invoke this API to subscribe to events.